Q&A: What does it mean to be Black in the geosciences?

 The front lines of global disasters

-Black Americans are exposed to 38% more air pollution than white people and are 75% more likely to live near toxic pollution than the rest of the American population, according to this 2017 report.
+Black Americans are exposed to 38% more air pollution than white people and are 75% more likely to live near toxic pollution than the rest of the American population.
 Residents of Black communities across the country breathe about 20% more harmful particles than residents of white neighborhoods do, though they’re less responsible for contributing to pollution.
 In other words, Black people’s lungs absorb a “pollution burden” that is disproportionate to their impact to the planet.

 This pollution burden becomes even more deadly when placed in the context of COVID-19.
 According to one study, a minor rise in the amount of pollution was shown to increase the likelihood of dying from COVID-19 by 8%.
 In fact, Black people are 2.8 times more likely to die from COVID-19 than white people in the U.S.